seanwash/quick-switch-raycast/README.md

 ## Installation & setup

 * [Install the extension](https://developers.raycast.com/basics/contribute-to-an-extension)
+  * Clone the repository
+  * From that directory run `npm install` and `npm run dev`.
+The extension should automatically open
 * Configure the apps you want to switch between in the extension settings via the extension preferences
 * Configure the extension's keybind